 2.1.
 No malicious act

-Please recall that a defendant must act willfully and maliciously in order to be guilty under this statute.
-This means it is always a legal defense for an accused to show that he did not act with this requisite intent.
-For example, perhaps a defendant shined a laser on accident.
+Please recall that you must act willfully and maliciously in order to be guilty under this statute.
+This means it is always a legal defense for you to show that you did not act with this requisite intent.
+For example, perhaps you shined a laser on accident.

 2.2.
 No aircraft

 Please note that PC 247.5 only applies to aircraft.
-A solid defense, therefore, is for a defendant to say that while he may have discharged a laser, he did so at a vehicle or some other object that was not an aircraft.
+A solid defense, therefore, is for you to say that while you may have discharged a laser, you did so at a vehicle or some other object that was not an aircraft.

 2.3.
 Duress

-Duress is a legal defense in which an accused basically says: “He made me do it.”
-The defense applies to the very limited situation in which a person commits a crime (here, unlawfully pointing a laser at an aircraft), because somebody threatened to kill him if the crime was not committed.
+Duress is a legal defense in which you basically say: “He made me do it.”
+The defense applies to the very limited situation in which you commit a crime (here, unlawfully pointing a laser at an aircraft), because somebody threatened to kill you if the crime was not committed.

 3. What is the punishment?